Reem Al Marzouqi: Biography

 Al Marzouqi was challenged to come up with a patentable idea in a class on ethics at her university – leading her to recall a TV interview on Inside Edition with Jessica Cox, the world's first licensed armless pilot as she mentioned in her interview difficulties of driving cars for long distances using only her feet.
 When she first approached her professor with her sketches and ideas, he initially dismissed her and told her to focus on her studies rather than inventing.
 However, upon seeing the sketches, the professor encouraged al Marzouqi to apply for a US Patent.
 This speaks to her problem-solving mentality - solving real problems instead of mindlessly inventing.

 Reem has since participated in the Expo Science International exhibition.
 Her invention was included in the British Museum's A History of the World in 100 Objects exhibition, as displayed at Manarat Al Saadiyat, Abu Dhabi, from April–August 2014.
 It represented the future, and was heralded by Neil MacGregor, Director of the British Museum, as "a brilliant example of human beings striving to find new things."

 Based on Reem's academic achievement and extracurricular activities, she was selected by the Academy of Achievement to participate as 2014 innovation and technology delegate at the 51st Annual International Achievement Summit in San Francisco, California.
 Al Marzouqi also holds two Guinness World Records, both set in 2014 – largest flag lifted by helium balloons and longest wedding dress.
 Reem designed both feats and enlisted The Dubai Club for the Disabled to work on the wedding dress to highlight their talents.
 Al Marzouqi has also featured in the Arabian Business 50 Most Influential Women in the Arab World in 2018 and 100 smartest people in the UAE lists.

-Since graduating college and obtaining the first US Patent of any Emirati, Reem has been working with Abu Dhabi Airports in their efforts to upgrade the Midfield Terminal and transform the airport into a technological leader.
+Since graduating from college Reem has been working with Abu Dhabi Airport on a project to upgrade the Midfield Airport Terminal.
+This project aims to transform the Abu Dhabi airport into a technologically advanced aviation hub.

 Al Marzouqi is married with two sons.